TeodorPaizan/CryptoWallet/README.md

 ### Contributing:

 Contributions to CryptoWallet are welcomed and encouraged!
 Whether it's bug fixes, feature enhancements, or documentation improvements, your contributions help make CryptoWallet better for everyone.
-Please refer to the [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ### Getting Started: